sandervanteinde/microservice-talk-2020/Labs/Lab-1-preperation-without-docker.md

 If you are running a Microsft Sql server, I recommend using that.

+Find the following `DbContext` files in the solution, and update it's `OnConfiguring()` method to point to the right database.

+- AchievementDbContext
+- ItemDbContext
+- QuestDbContext
+- PlayerDbContext

 ### Message Broker
 Our message broker in this solutiono is RabbitMQ.